-- Oversee Banks remuneration position and revise the structure according to the competitive market - Align compensation strategy with business strategy - Determine the percentage of increment at each job grade - Get acquaint with the economy inflation
+- Oversee Bank's remuneration position and revise the structure according to the competitive market - Align compensation strategy with business strategy - Determine the percentage of increment at each job grade - Get acquainted with inflation in the economy

-Based on the survey, Bank changes the remuneration on Compa-Ratio based of its existing employees
+Based on the survey, Banks changes the remuneration on Compa-Ration based of its existing employees

-A discussion of how the bank ensures that risk and compliance employees are remunerated independently of the businesses they oversee :
+A discussion of how the bank ensures that employees dealing with risk and its compliance are remunerated independently of the businesses they oversee :

-Control function of internal control and compliance directly respond of Audit Committee of the Board and dotted report to the President and Managing Director.
-Credit Risk Officer report to President and Managing Director directly.
+Control function of internal control and compliance directly responds of Audit Committee of the Board and dotted report to the President and Managing Director.
+Credit Risk Officer reports to President and Managing Director directly.